mm-news/Seat-Arranger/README.md

 - [x] Design a simple layout for the site
 - [x] Let user set the number of students
 - [x] Let user customize the students' preferences
+- [x] Let user set the number of rows and columns
+- [ ] Drag & Drop to arrange the seats
 - [ ] Check available seats for a student and show the result
-- [x] Let user set the number of rows and columns
 - [ ] Spread the javascript code into multiple files
 - [ ] Make the site responsive